Your doctor will discuss what your CRP test result means.

 These risk levels aren't a definitive measure of your risk because the ideal indicator of high CRP isn't clearly defined.
 Also, because a person's CRP levels vary over time, it's recommended that the average of two tests, ideally taken two weeks apart, be used to determine coronary artery disease risk.

 If you're having an hs-CRP test to check for heart disease, your doctor is likely to request a cholesterol test at the same time.
-Other tests might be done to further evaluate your coronary artery disease risk.
-Your doctor may also recommend lifestyle changes or medications to decrease your risk of a heart attack.
+Other tests might be done to further evaluate your risk.
+Your doctor might also recommend lifestyle changes or medications to decrease your risk of a heart attack.